false live

 One of the most common questions we hear in Customer Support is, “I haven’t lost any pounds!
 I feel so much better, but the scale isn’t moving.
 Why is this happening?”
 When we hear this, the answer is always: "Have you lost any inches?”

-And almost always the answer is YES!
+And the answer is almost always YES!

 Many things can affect the number on your scale, so you can’t let it get you down if you aren't seeing progress right away.